Return

 Let's start by asking what GLAPN can do for you

 GLAPN is a small and cash-strapped organization.
-Nonetheless, we have the respect of the communities we serve, and members of GLAPN have standing in their own professional areas.
-We do our best to offer our support and credibility to the people who help us.
+Nonetheless, we have the respect of the communities we serve, and members of GLAPN have good standing in their own professional areas.

-We are, frankly, interested in creative ways to leverage other people's energy to expland the awareneww of LGBTQ history in the Pacific Northwest.
+We are, frankly, interested in creative ways to leverage other people's energy to expland the awareness of LGBTQ history in the Pacific Northwest.
 We invite people to tell us what they need from us, in order to make that happen.

 File conversion, transcription, word-processing